The application process

 Not all development requires planning permission but you need to be sure before you start work.
 You can find out if you need planning permission by taking a look at our Do I Need Planning Permission webpage?.

-- Before making a planning application
+- Before you make a planning application

 We provide a pre-application advice service, find out what you need to do before making a planning application.